ornlneutronimaging/BraggEdge/docs/demo.rst

 >>> import braggedge.experiment_handler

 In order to convert a TOF range into lambda, you will need to provide:
- - distance sample-detector (in meters)
+ - distance source-detector (in meters)
  - detector offset (micros)
  - tof array